 If you’re not sure what you want to do, Sandals has the Island Routes company (which is a separate entity) who can book a variety of tours with local tour partners.
-When my swimming pigs tour nearly fell through, I did inquire with Island Routes the night before I wanted to go and nothing was available.
+When our swimming pigs tour nearly fell through, we did inquire with Island Routes the night before we wanted to go and nothing was available.
 If you choose to use Island Routes, we recommend you book in advance either before you arrive or immediately upon arrival.

 We personally found the tours available through Islands Routes a tad on the expensive side, so we decided to book a variety of tours through Viator.
-With Viator, who acts like an Expedia for tours, some tours included round trip transportation from your hotel.
+With Viator, who acts like an Expedia for shopping all sorts of tours in a destination, some tours included round trip transportation from your hotel.
 Others do not, so just pay attention when shopping for tours as taxis can be quite expensive in The Bahamas.

-At Sandals Emerald Bay, I was offered a late check-out since my flight didn’t depart until the late afternoon.
+At Sandals Emerald Bay, we were offered a late check-out since our flight didn’t depart until the late afternoon.
 At Sandals Royal Bahamian, there was a lobster omelet on the menu but I really wanted lobster eggs benedict.
 I got lobster eggs benedict.
 And when there was a mistake with our airport transfer time, Sandals Royal Bahamian ensured we got to the airport stress free and in their Royals Royce.

 Red Lane Spa

-It was like 90 minutes of heaven and I was so relaxed I almost skipped my reservation at the French restaurant Le Parisienne.
-The spa is definitely worth splurging a little extra for!
+It was like 90 minutes of heaven and I was so relaxed I almost skipped our reservation at the French restaurant Le Parisienne.
+The spa is definitely worth splurging a little extra for.

-Holidays at Sandals Resorts don’t come with an inexpensive price tag and many of you on our Facebook Page inquired whether the price was really worth it.
-We actually did think so when you consider that the price includes, well, everything!
+Holidays at Sandals Resorts don’t come with an inexpensive price tag and many of you inquired whether the price is really worth it.
+We actually do think so when you consider that the price includes, well, everything.

 - Taxi from Marsh Harbour Airport to Bahama Beach Club (each way) $85

-- Taxi from Nassua Lynden Pindling International Airport to Paradise Island (each way) $40
+- Taxi from Nassau Lynden Pindling International Airport to Paradise Island (each way) $40

 - Dinner for 2 at Angler’s Restaurant $110